ci4rail/docs/docs/user-docs/_edge-solutions/moducop-quick-start-guide.md

 ---
-title: ModuCop as Edge Device
+title: ModuCop Quick-Start-Guide
-excerpt: Use ModuCop as edge device.
+excerpt: Quick startup with ModuCop device.
-last_modified_at: 2021-07-09
+last_modified_at: 2021-07-20

-custom_next: /quick-start-guide/moducop/unpacking/
+custom_next: /edge-solutions/moducop-quick-start-guide/no-starter-kit-bom/
 ---

 ![ModuCop Edge Computer]({{ '/user-docs/images/moducop/photo.png' | relative_url }})

-Here's a quick run-down of the first steps you need to do with the ModuCop to use it as an edge computer for edgefarm.
+This is the ModuCop quick start guide, which shows you the first steps with your moducop device.
+These include unboxing, connecting and powering as well as connecting the device to the internet.

 ## What You Need